|Price: $775 ($795 within one month of the course)

-This is a satellite offering of our course, Pelvic Floor Level 1.
+This is a satellite offering of the Pelvic Floor Capstone Course.
 A satellite means that participants will be gathering in a given location and watching the instructor present remotely on the same screen.
 During labs, participants will pair up and be guided by the on-site lab assistants at the satellite course location.

 Vaginal examination and internal myofascial manual therapy prior to 32 weeks gestation is not the common standard of medical practice.
 Participants who are pregnant who wish to participate fully in the entire course including in the lab must bring a clearance letter from their physician allowing them to participate in the labs is required.
 Participants who are pregnant also have the option of bringing their own lab model for examination, or they have the option of working in a group of three during lab times.
 Read more about What to Expect During Courses with Internal Lab Work.